Anne Grimdalen: Museum

-The art museum Grimdalstunet was later (in 1965) built at her home farm Grimdalen in Skafså (now within Tokke municipality), and contains a collection of more than 250 of her sculptures.
+The art museum Grimdalstunet was later (in 1965) built at her home farm Grimdalen in Skafså (now within Tokke Municipality), and contains a collection of more than 250 of her sculptures.
 The mountain farm itself is also a museum, with buildings from the time of barter economy in the 17th century.

 Works

 Grimdalen is especially known for her many animal sculptures, made in a simplistic style, often in granite, such as Gaupe (Lynx, 1928), Bjørn (Bear, 1933).
 She made several contributions to the decoration of Oslo City Hall, after surprisingly winning the decoration contest in 1938, such as Tømmerfløtere (Log drivers) and Dyrefontene (Animal fountain), and the large equestrian statue of Harald III on the west wall (1938–1950).
-A relief of psalmist Magnus Brostrup Landstad (1951) is placed outside the church of Seljord.
+A relief of psalmist Magnus Brostrup Landstad (1951) is placed outside Seljord Church.

-Later works are the monuments of Anders Hovden (1958, Ørsta), Audun Hugleiksson (1959, Jølster) and Håkon den Gode (1961, Fitjar).
+Later works are the monuments of Anders Hovden (1958, Ørsta Municipality), Audun Hugleiksson (1959, Jølster Municipality) and Håkon den Gode (1961, Fitjar Municipality).
 She is represented at the National Gallery of Norway (Jenta på hesten, Riding girl, bronze, 1931).